 The exhibition, which is now open at the Willis Museum and Sainsbury Gallery in Market Place, Basingstoke celebrates the 80th birthday of the White Building, formerly a major UK hub for American pharmaceutical manufacturer Eli Lilly.
 It tells the building’s story from its initial build, use, dereliction and renovation.

-The event was hosted by Mike Shepherd, VIVID Director of New Business and Development, the reception included development partners Barratt Homes, specialist contractor FSL, local history groups and members of the public who contributed their stories.
+Organised by housing association VIVID and hosted by Mike Shepherd, VIVID Director of New Business and Development, the reception included development partners Barratt Homes, specialist contractor FSL, local history groups and members of the public who contributed their stories.

 The iconic Art Deco building is being lovingly restored as 96 stylish apartments retaining many of the original features.
 It stands at the heart of the Chapel Gate housing development, which provides 618 homes including 248 affordable homes for rent and shared ownership.